13 Silk and Satin Products That Help Protect Hair from Damage

-It doesn’t matter how long or how short your hair is; if you want it to thrive, a certain level of investment is required.
+It doesn’t matter how long or how short your hair is, if you want it to thrive, a certain level of investment is required.
 From the products you use to the techniques you practice day-to-day, hair care can admittedly feel like a full-time job.
 However, before you try replicating the 20-step routines touted by vloggers who may not even share your curl pattern, identify the smaller habits you can begin at a moment’s notice.

 One of them is adding silk or satin to your bed or hair accessories.
 By now, you’ve probably been told that both fabrics are a godsend for your mane, but do you know exactly why?
-Well, unlike cotton, which can absorb moisture, silk and satin do the exact opposite.
-The smooth fabrics actually retain your hair’s natural oils and allow the strands to lay on top of it without causing friction and ultimately, a tangled mess.
+Well, while cotton can absorb moisture, silk and satin do the exact opposite.
+The smooth fabrics actually retain your hair’s natural oils and allow the strands to lie on top of it without causing friction and ultimately, a tangled mess.

-And there you have it; a small change that reaps big benefits, like more hydrated, healthy and easy-to-style hair.
-Before you pick up a frumpy bonnet from the beauty supply, check out 11 satin or silk-lined products that are easier on the eyes (but still get the job done).
+And there you have it; a small change that reaps big benefits, like more hydrated, healthy, and easy-to-style hair.
+Before you pick up a frumpy bonnet from the beauty supply, check out 11 satin- or silk-lined products that are easier on the eyes (but still get the job done).

 Silke 'The Dita' Turban

-We're in love with the color combinations of each 100 percent silk turban in this collection.
+We're in love with the color combinations of each 100-percent-silk turban in this collection.

 Caheez Sand Stitch Bun Hat

-If you're stepping into the cold, but don't want to mess up your bun or ponytail, this satin-lined knit will keep you warm frizz-free.
+If you're stepping into the cold but don't want to mess up your bun or ponytail, this satin-lined knit will keep you warm frizz-free.

 Silke Hair Ties

-These pure silk headbands won't leave indents once you've taken out your ponytail or bun.
+These pure-silk headbands won't leave indents once you've taken out your ponytail or bun.

 Drybar Slumber Party Silk Pillowcase

-Extend your blow-out or freshly-washed curls by resting your head on this 100 percent natural silk fiber pillowcase.
+Extend your blowout or freshly washed curls by resting your head on this 100-percent-natural silk fiber pillowcase.

 L. Erickson Silk Scarf Headband